Direct spatiotemporal imaging of carriers reveals a long-lived bulk photovoltaic mechanism

-Here we address these outstanding questions by performing spatiotemporal microscopy measurements of charge carrier transport in a mono-domain single crystal of BiFeO\textsubscript{3}, and rationalize these observations with microscopic theory.
+Here we address these challenges using contactless spatiotemporal pump–probe microscopy to visualize photoexcited carrier transport in a mono-domain single crystal of BiFeO\textsubscript{3}, and rationalize our observations with microscopic theory.
 Ultrafast spatiotemporal pump-probe microscopy enables the direct tracking of photogenerated charges in space and time with nanometer spatial resolution and femtosecond time resolution without any contacts \cite{Vazquez2024}, see Figs.~\ref{fig:1}a-b.
-We observe charge transport that is clearly asymmetric along the polar crystal axis (see Figs.~\ref{fig:1} c-d), and which persists for more than a nanosecond after photoexcitation.
-This long duration of asymmetric transport is not compatible with the shift or ballistic current mechanisms, which decay quickly once the initial asymmetry provided by ultrafast light excitation is lost.
-Instead, we propose that the momentum asymmetry of the photoexcited carrier population, which leads to the persistent asymmetric spreading, is maintained by scattering with inherently asymmetric defect states.
-This defect-mediated scattering is of ballistic type as it leads to asymmetric carrier populations.
-Since it is quite distinct from the ballistic current in the absence of defects, we refer to it as asymmetric defect scattering for clarity.
-Using Monte Carlo calculations, we simulate asymmetric momentum scattering of carriers by defects, and demonstrate that this mechanism can provide sustained carrier asymmetry over the observed nanosecond duration, while also reproducing the experimentally obtained drift velocity ($v_{\rm D}$) of $\approx \qty{470}{\m/\s}$.
+The experimental results indicate charge transport that is clearly asymmetric along the polar crystal axis (see Figs.~\ref{fig:1} c-d), and that persists for many nanosecond after photoexcitation.
+This long duration of asymmetric transport is not compatible with the sub-picosecond timescale of shift and ballistic current mechanisms.
+Instead, we propose that persistent asymmetric charge spreading is maintained by scattering with inherently asymmetric defect states.
+Using Monte Carlo calculations, we simulate asymmetric momentum scattering of carriers by defects, and demonstrate that this mechanism can provide sustained carrier asymmetry over the observed nanosecond duration, while also reproducing the experimentally obtained drift velocity $v_{\rm d}$ of $\approx \qty{50}{\m/\s}$.
 We therefore suggest that much of the macroscopically observed BPVE in BiFeO\textsubscript{3} is microscopically governed by asymmetric defect scattering.
-This applies specifically for any asymmetric transport that occurs beyond the first picosecond after photoexcitation, where shift and ballistic currents cannot play any role.
-This defect-driven BPVE likely plays a role in other defect-prone polar materials, such as perovskite ferroelectrics, that exhibit a BPVE response. \\
+This defect-driven BPVE likely plays a role in other defect-prone polar materials, such as perovskite ferroelectrics, and opens up the possibility to control BPVE responses via defect engineering. \\